Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 ### Add new test suite

-All tests are stored in `spec/04-perf/01-rps` and `spec/04-perf/02-flamegraph` of Kong repository.
+All tests are stored in `spec/04-perf/01-rps` and `spec/04-perf/02-flamegraph` of the Kong repository.
-Add a new file under one of the directory and put `#tags` in test description.
+Add a new file under one of the directories and put `#tags` in the test description.

 [Back to top](#introduction)